nkgupta1989/nkgupta1989.github.io/_posts/2016-07-13-Ways-To-Offload-From-App-Server.md

 ---
 layout: post
-title:  Ways to Offload the api requests from APP SERVER
+title:  Ways to reduce the api response time.
 ---

 Listing down some of the ways, through which we can cache the api response and make the api faster, and offload the load from the server.

  - CDN server caching (Akamai)
- - Varnish (using redis or memcahce)
+ - Varnish (using redis or memcache)
  - Using Redis or memcache or in-memory database to store main db result